cfoust/byt/ROADMAP.md

     subset of vim's operations like saving and opening files.
   - [ ] Registers for copying and pasting.
   - [ ] Visual mode.
-- [ ] Refine mutation system to be a bit more logical and easier to understand.
-  Mutators should be able to affect the flow of any part of the editor.
-- [ ] Include gluon for editor extensibility. `gluon` plugins should be able to do anything a Rust-defined plugin can.
-Also, gluon's functions should have access to all of the editor state that Rust-defined functions would.
 - [ ] Rewrite rendering logic to avoid flickering.
 This involves storing a logical representation of the characters currently on the screen and only updating those that have changed.